-This year marks the 60th anniversary of Nigeria’s independence.
-But with air travel currently limited, it’s more difficult than ever to get home to celebrate.
+This October marks the 61st anniversary of Nigeria’s independence.
+But with international air travel still limited, going home to celebrate may have to wait for another year.
 In the festive spirit, Azimo has put together this guide to sharing Nigeria’s big day with your family, wherever you are.

 What is Nigerian Independence Day?

 Nigerian Independence Day is an official national holiday in Nigeria, celebrating the anniversary of its independence from Great Britain.

 Nigeria gained independence on October 1st 1960 under the leadership of Dr Nnamdi Azikiwe, then the Governor-General of the country and later its first President.
 Nigeria’s post-Independence relationship with Great Britain is one of the reasons there’s a large Nigerian community in the UK, especially in London.

 The Federal Republic of Nigeria celebrates Independence Day every October 1st.
 In Nigeria, the anniversary is also referred to as Nigeria National Day, although Nigerian Independence Day is the official name.

 |Did you know: New York is the only city outside of Nigeria that has an official Nigerian Independence Day parade.
 The Big Apple started its parade in 1991 and it’s still going strong.|